What I am 'do-ulaing' right now

 I am passionate about racial justice especially in the birthing world.
 Having spent a lot of time and energy trying to raise the issue Black and brown people face during their parenting journeys, I wanted to do something different.
 I want to create something that celebrates us for who we are, so I am currently doing a personal photography project that captures and celebrates beautiful women and people of colour.
 I am not sure where the project is going yet but I am so grateful for all those who have wanted to take part so far.
 I will keep you posted and look out for more details on my socials.

 My work with Birthrights is on going and this month I will be talking to the Leeds Maternity Trust about how they can support the call for evidence that the birth inquiry has put out but also how the trust is supporting the Black and Brown communities it serves.
 Watch this space to find out more.

-I shared my voice and personal experiences on racial disparities in maternity, with a national newspaper who are doing lots of work to spread the word of the inquiry.
-I hope to be able to share the details of this with you soon.
+I shared my voice and personal experiences on racial disparities in the maternity care system with The Guardian newspaper who are doing lots of work to spread the word of the inquiry.

 Looking after my physical and mental health